 Most of the time HPV does not cause any symptoms.
 However, certain HPV strains can cause genital warts, small painless growths that can grow on the vulva, penis or anus.
 Our home testing kit does not test for the strains that cause genital warts.

 A Pap Smear requires that you go to your healthcare provider’s office and receive a speculum exam.
 This enables your healthcare provider to collect cells from inside of your cervix, which are then observed under a microscope by a cytologist or pathologist.
-Abnormal cervical cells can indicate cervical cancer or pre-cancer.
+Abnormal cervical cells indicate a potential for cervical cancer and require close follow up by a clinician.
 A HPV test only requires that a swab sample is collected from inside the vagina, close to but not in the cervix.
 The sample is screened for the high risk strains of HPV that typically cause cervical cancer.
 If high risk HPV DNA is present, a pap smear or a colposcopy is usually recommended.
 These tests are used to determine whether there are cervical cell changes, and if any are discovered your doctor will recommend a treatment plan.

 Often cervical cancer does not have symptoms, and many symptoms of cervical cancer can be caused by other things.
 If you have any unusual symptoms such as unexplained bleeding, abdominal pain or swelling, or weight loss, reach out to your Nurx medical team or your in-person healthcare provider.